John A. Russel Building (tunnel)

 Terms of use

-If you have questions about using the self-serve kiosk, don't hesitate to ask library staff on site, or Ask Us.
+If you have questions about using the self-serve course reserves kiosk, don't hesitate to ask library staff on site or use our Ask Us online chat.